Farinaz Koushanfar: Recognition

 and an IEEE Fellow in 2019, "for contributions to hardware and embedded systems security and to privacy-preserving computing".
 She was named to the 2022 class of ACM Fellows, "for contributions to secure computing and privacy-preserving machine learning".
+In 2024, Koushanfar was elected to become a National Academy of Inventors (NAI) fellow, "the highest professional distinction awarded solely to academic inventors".